 As liberalization progresses, monitor demand growth, capacity retirements, and new investments, and ensure appropriate incentives exist for cost-effective energy efficiency programs.

 The government may be reluctant to rely entirely on market forces to ensure reliability.
 There may also be some legitimate concern that investment in generation capacity will follow a cyclical pattern, leading to temporary tightness in the market at the cycle’s low point.
 The government may also be concerned by perceived similarities between Japan’s and California’s markets, such as the existence of barriers to building new generation or transmission capacity in both markets.
 If so, we recommend that it consider adoption of a competitively neutral mechanism for providing reliability in a liberalized market.
-Possible mechanisms include:
+A number of different approaches have already been proposed or implemented in liberalized markets, including:

 Tenders for Capacity: Colombia’s market is dominated by hydropower and therefore its capacity margin can fluctuate enormously from year to year depending on annual weather conditions.
 To ensure that there is sufficient capacity available, Colombia has proposed auctioning capacity contracts that obligate generators to make available specified amounts of capacity at a certain price.
 Similarly, the proposed revisions to the EU Electricity Directive would allow Member States to tender for generation capacity as a means of ensuring security of supply.